danbev/learning-iot/README.md

 10  SOUT   --------------1-> RIN  101
 ```
-I'm not 100% sure about the above but that is my understanding so far.
-I'm
-still waiting for a real device to try this out and verify.

 ### Serial Peripheral Interface (SPI)
 Is a synchronous serial communication spec developed by Motorola (1980s) and